 It represented ForteBank, one of Kazakhstan’s largest banks, in a billion-dollar fraud claim against former shareholders that played out in English court litigation and related arbitrations.
 As part of that dispute, the firm obtained the enforcement of a US$600 million LCIA award in the Cypriot courts.

 Slaughter and May helped Malaysia’s YTL Power Generation win US$125 million in an UNCITRAL claim against Malaysian state oil and gas company Petronas in 2015 in a dispute over gas payments lasting nearly two decades.
 The case was heard in Kuala Lumpur by three retired UK Supreme Court justices.

 The firm also secured an award in favour of a Central Asian state-owned bank in a US$600 million ICC arbitration with another financial institution concerning a billion-dollar fraud.

 Another win came for Swedish financial group SEB in a £50 million SCC arbitration arising from the purchase of a life assurance company.
 The firm won damages for SEB and is now advising on enforcement of the award in Greece.

-The firm’s most high profile instruction continues to be acting for a Canadian subsidiary of Repsol in a US$5.5 billion SIAC claim brought by China’s Sinopec concerning an investment in a Scottish offshore oil venture.
+The firm suffered a setback in one of the most high-profile arbitrations on its books.
+A SIAC tribunal issuing a partial award holding two subsidiaries of client Repsol liable in a US$5.5 billion claim brought by China’s Sinopec concerning an investment in a Scottish offshore oil venture.